ndunand/moodle_notifications_20/README.txt

 every level.
 Only the rss channel is managed Globally or on Course level.

+Presets:
+You can set the default user channel preferences using presets.
+The presets can be enabled globally and on the course level.
+The course presets have precedence over the global presets.
+Finally, the user preferences have precedence over the course and global presets.

 Bugs:
 If you find a bug please submit it here: https://github.com/arael/moodle_notifications_20/issues